-Discover Indigenous perspectives of the night sky with an engaging young astronomer, Kirsten Banks.
+Discover Indigenous perspectives of the night sky with Kirsten Banks, an engaging astrophysicist whose passion for astronomy also attracts huge audiences on TikTok!

 Meet plant scientists and ecologists working to understand plant diseases and insects and protect habitat from biosecurity risks.
-Try your hand at botanical illustration in online workshops led by professional artists.
+Try your hand at botanical illustration and digital animation in online workshops led by professional artists.
+Encourage young people you know to be a biosecurity warrior!
 Dozens of virtual experiences are available as part of PlantX!

 Watch an animated film about bushfires created by Dr Hamish Clark, co-convenor of Science at the Local, to understand the elements that contribute to risk.

-Join research-led Praxical workshops on exploring habitable worlds, conserving endangered species and monitoring pollution.
+Join research-led online Praxical workshops and learn about the scientific method as you explore habitable worlds, conserve endangered species and monitor pollution.

 By Jackie Randles, Manager Inspiring Australia NSW.
 Feature illustration by Cath Leach of Catfish Creative represents a discussion on collaboration between scientists, abalone divers and sea urchin processors that was facilitated by the Atlas of Life on the Coastal Wilderness as part of the 2020 Sapphire Coast Science Festival.